Appalalala/SC1015-Mini-Project/README.md

 According to the World Health Organisation, cardiovascular disease is the leading cause of death globally, taking an estimated 17.9 million lives yearly, 32% of global deaths, and 85% were due to heart attacks.
 In Singapore, it is reported 11631 heart attack cases per 100k people (7,344 in 2010), averaging 31 a day.
 Among them, 9.2% died within 30 days.

-Up to 80% of premature heart attacks can be prevented with risk management
+Up to 80% of premature heart attacks can be prevented with risk management.

 ## Problem Statement
-To find out how do the different factors affect the heart attack risk among individuals
+To find out how do different factors affect the risk of heart attack among individuals.

+## Our Goal
+To leverage **machine learning** to accurately assess the risk of heart attacks for individuals using the different factors from the dataset

 ## Data